 - 2 cups ham (diced cooked)

 - Optional: 1 ham bone (or ham hock)

 - 1 or 2 ribs celery (chopped or sliced thinly)

 - 1/4 teaspoon black pepper (or to taste)

 - 1 (8-ounce) can tomato sauce

 Bring the water and beans to a boil in a large saucepan or Dutch oven; boil for 2 minutes.

-- Add the ham, ham bone, or hock to the beans, along with onion, pepper, bay leaf, carrot and celery to the beans.
+- Add the ham, ham bone, or hock to the beans, along with onion, carrot, celery, bay leaf, and pepper.
 Bring to a boil; reduce heat, cover, and simmer until beans are tender (skim foam from top), about 1 1/2 to 2 hours.
 If soup is too thick, add a little more water.